truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCCloud.md

 From the account home page, click **Manage**.

-You need to add a client in order to obtain a TrueCommand WireGuard Config file.
+To obtain a TrueCommand WireGuard config file you need to add a client.

 Under **Create Access Client** provide a nickname and click the **Add** button.